alex-carrara/PyCoarseGraining/README.md

 # PyCoarseGraining #
-PyCoarseGraining is an python implementation of the coarse graining functions for DEM presented in Weinhart & al. (2012, 2013, and 2016) and Breard et al. (2020).
+PyCoarseGraining is a python implementation of the coarse graining functions for DEM presented in Weinhart & al. (2012, 2013, and 2016) and Breard et al. (2020).

 # References: